ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Content type Group of Parent limitation

-The content type Group of Parent (`ParentUserGroupLimitation`) limitation specifies that only Users with at least one common *direct* user group with the owner of the parent Location of a content item get a certain access right, used by `content/create` permission.
+The Content Type Group of Parent (`ParentUserGroupLimitation`) limitation specifies that only Users with at least one common *direct* user group with the owner of the parent Location of a content item get a certain access right, used by `content/create` permission.

 ### Possible values